 |Social Sciences & Management||University of Melbourne||20|

-Below is the snapshot of an overview of the Post Study Work Visa in Australia.
+Below is a snapshot of an overview of the Post Study Work Visa in Australia.

-Post Study Work Visa Australia – Types of Visa
+Post Study Work Visa Australia – Types of Temporary Graduate Visa

 |S.No.||Visa Type||Key Features|

-Cost of living in Australia: Before embarking on the journey of studying abroad, international students should take stock of the cost of living in a foreign land.
+As compared to the US and UK, the cost of living in Australia is considerably low.
+However, before embarking on the journey of studying abroad, international students should take stock of the cost of living in a foreign land.
 They must calculate the expenses to be incurred by them while studying abroad so that they could plan their budget with efficiency.
 The cost of living includes housing rent or hostel fees, food, travel, phone calls, internet, clothing, and other miscellaneous expenses.
 Given below is the average estimate of monthly expenses that international students should look out for while studying in Australia.

 Average Monthly Expenses in Australia for Students